maxbriliant/ruby/remote/README.md

-Just Started out of couriosity for libusb
-TODO -> C
+Just Started out of curiouisty for libusb wrappers TODO -> C